sbrl/bloworm/README.md

 **Current Phase:** Planning

 ## Libraries
-This section contains a list o finteresting libraries I have found that may or may not be useful when building this thing:
+This section contains a list of interesting libraries I have found that may or may not be useful when building this thing:

  - http://www.shayanderson.com/php/php-qr-code-generator-class.htm - A qr code generator